hellensoloviy/SiriShortcustsDemo/README.md

 This this a simple project to get started with Siri Shortcusts (and Flickr API which was used for implement search).

-## Creating of Shortcuts Voice Phrase from Settings
+## Creating a shortcut from Settings

 Here we already have a donated intent and expected phrase.
 As you can undesrtand - it will restore last search request and show a result for it.